LucidtechAI/cradl-docs/get-started/create-a-model.md

 {% endtabs %}

 {% hint style="info" %}
-See [models concepts](../concepts/models.md) for more information about field configs and other parameters used to create a model.
+See [models concepts](../concepts/models.md) for more information about field configs, and what the width and height parameters mean when creating a model.
 {% endhint %}